 We basically live in the future (sans hoverboards, but I guess we can’t have everything).
 There is a gadget and a gizmo for almost every problem we face.

 No, I’m not referring to the 1975 compilation album released by the Rolling Stones (though it’s not the worst compilation they ever released); I’m referring to creating a shady oasis for your favorite canine.

 If your dog is outside, make sure there is somewhere he can go to take shelter from the sun’s terrible rays.
 Set up a little tent or umbrella.
 Set it up next to the kiddie pool and serve your pet tropical smoothies for a staycation vibe.

 Kira has a thick, dark coat that will not quit.
 Though clipping double-coated dogs won’t help keep them cool (the top “guard hairs” actually act as insulation against the heat and sunburn), keeping your pup properly groomed will.
 The undercoat is actually part of a dog’s natural cooling system, but if not properly maintained it can become matted and prevent air flow across your dogs skin.
 Frequent brushing helps remove and “dead” fur and keeps your pets coat healthy and comfortable.

 In addition to all the great things you can do, there are some things you should never do, especially when the weather heats up.

 Don’t leave your dog in a car, don’t tie them up in the sun, don’t walk them during the hottest part of the day, and don’t walk them on the hot asphalt.
 Prevention is always easier than dealing with a crisis later.

-How do you keep you pets from overheating in the summer?
+How do you keep your dog cool in the summer?
 Do you stay inside as much as possible?
-Share your tips in the comments below!
+Share your tips on how to keep dogs cool in summer below!